The Community Chest of Hong Kong: Corporate and Employee Contribution Programme

 A major fund-raising programme providing a direct channel for corporations and employees to make donations.
 Total contribution from corporations and employees, raised through direct donations, self-organised fundraising events or CARE Scheme – monthly payroll deduction, are recognised through a joint award scheme.

 Under this programme, special events are organised to seek both corporate and public support.

 Love Teeth Day

 Love Teeth Day aims to arouse public awareness on oral health whilst raising funds for the needy.
 In return, a "Love Teeth Day Pack" with various oral care products will be presented to participants as gesture of appreciation.

 Green Day

 Green Day aims to arouse public awareness on environmental protection and, at the same time, raise funds for the needy.
 Participants are encouraged to solicit sponsorship to perform their own "GREEN" acts to support the event.

 Skip Lunch Day

-This event is held to encourage people to donate their lunch fees to support the needy.
+Launched in 1998, this event is held to encourage people to donate their lunch fees to support the needy.

 Each donor will be given a Skip Lunch Day Coupon by making a donation of HK$30 or more.
 In 2010, this event was supported by nearly 300 organisations and government departments.

 Over HK$1.6 million was raised.